Histoire de Guillaume le Maréchal: Manuscript

 There is a single manuscript of the work, which the young Paul Meyer noticed in 1861 browsing the sale room of Sotheby's during the disposal of the manuscripts of Saville collection, compiled by the justice and antiquary Sir John Savile in the late 16th century.
 It was swept up by the bibliophile Sir Thomas Phillipps at the time and did not resurface till Meyer tracked it down amongst the remnants of Phillipps estate in 1880 and was able to study and identify it for what it was.
 In 1958 it was acquired by the Pierpont Morgan Library in New York, where it remains as manuscript M. 888.
 It is a book of 127 folios in a mid 13th century hand.
 It is not the author's original manuscript but a copy of one of his drafts by an English copyist who modified the original language towards his own Anglo-Norman dialect.
-Three other copies are once know to have existed from medieval library catalogues.
+Three other copies are once known to have existed from medieval library catalogues.